 I have 10,000 pages of writing that I intend to share with others in some form.
 Perhaps two-thirds of it is garbage and one-third of it is very good.
 Theoretically, if that’s the case and I’m able to share that one-third with others, then I will be proud.
 Not with an unhealthy, arrogant type of pride.
-But proud that I discovered some things of value that may help fellow human beings and tried to communicate it to them in a way they found accessible.
+But proud that I discovered some things of value that may help fellow human beings, and that I tried to communicate it to them in an accessible way.

 There are many great systems of yoga exercise that are very well worth experimenting with.
 I think the Ashtanga system is brilliant.
 I think the traditional Hatha Yoga system created by Vikram is brilliant as well.
 But I think the most enlightened practice is the one involving 15 postures that was taught to me by the guru from Japan.
 To me, that particular system is perfect.

 I am not a yoga teacher.
-I am a yoga admirer and find yoga to be a very direct path to training the body and the mind at the same time.
-I recommend that whatever phyiscal activity one practices, do it mindfully and call it yoga.
+I am a yoga admirer and I find yoga to be a very direct path to training the body and the mind at the same time.
+I recommend that whatever physical activity you practice, do it mindfully and call it yoga.
 It's all yoga.